kgateway-dev/kgateway.io/content/docs/setup/_index.md

 next: /docs/traffic-management
 ---

-Learn about the different {{< boilerplate product-name >}} and Kubernetes resources that make up your gateway proxy deployment.
+Learn about the different {{< reuse "docs/snippets/product-name.md" >}} and Kubernetes resources that make up your gateway proxy deployment.

 ## GatewayClass

-The GatewayClass is a {{< boilerplate k8s-gateway-api-name >}}-native resource that defines the controller that spins up and configures gateway proxies in your environment.
+The GatewayClass is a {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}-native resource that defines the controller that spins up and configures gateway proxies in your environment.

-When you install {{< boilerplate product-name >}}, a GatewayClass resource is automatically created with the following configuration.
+When you install {{< reuse "docs/snippets/product-name.md" >}}, a GatewayClass resource is automatically created with the following configuration.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1